raratiru/django-letsagree/README.md

 Changelog
 ---------
+1.1.1: AnonymousUser should not access letsagree urls (receives 404)

+1.1.0: Refactored middleware for thread-safety

+1.0.4: Added support for Django-3.0, dropped support for Django-2.1

 1.0.3: Only users with add_perm can see all the Terms in changelist

 1.0.2: Addressed codacy reports, updated readme, installed pyup, snyk